 Heat number markings through scale formation to mild steel

-Traceability in the steel industry is crucial for the high-quality requirements that assure safety of the finished products.
+Traceability marking in the steel industry is crucial for the high-quality requirements that assure the safety of the finished products.
 For example, a heat number is required by industry standards for identifying the batch of mild steel.
 Without proper identification, the steel cannot be used or delivered anywhere.

 PROBLEMS WITH DISAPPEARING TRACEABILITY MARKINGS